Separate registration required.

 Description: Human (durable) skills are increasingly critical in the workplace.
 Validating these skills effectively is a challenge that credentialing systems must address.
 During this discussion, Dr. Naomi Boyer will discuss the importance and value of durable skills in the modern workforce; methods, tools, and innovation for assessing soft skills; and credentialing of durable skills through validation within existing credentialing systems.

-Panel Discussion: Embedding Credentials in Higher Education
+Embedding Credentials in Higher Education

 Tyson Heath, MA, MSML, Director, Academic Standards and Policies, Western Governors University

 Description: Learn innovative approaches to embedding certifications and credentials within a variety of learning and career pathways.
 From integrating industry-recognized certifications into degree programs—rather than treating them as stand-alone or capstone experiences—to designing stackable, laddered credentials that provide fast, entry-level workforce access and ongoing advancement opportunities, examine models that align education with evolving employer needs.
-Gain insights into strategies for driving employer adoption of certifications, supporting skills-based hiring practices, and reducing reliance on degrees as the primary filter for talent.
+Gain insights into strategies for driving recognition and employer adoption of certifications, supporting skills-based hiring practices, and reducing reliance on degrees as the primary filter for talent.

-Panel Discussion: The Strategic Importance of Credentialing in HR
+The Strategic Importance of Credentialing in HR

 Kathy Claytor, SPHR, GPHR, SHRM-SCP CHRO, Delta Dental